Carla-de-Beer/java-projects/README.md

 ## [Input-Output Processing](https://github.com/Carla-de-Beer/Java-Projects/tree/master/input-output-processing)
 Input-output processing:
-  * [BufferedImage Test:](https://github.com/Carla-de-Beer/Java-Projects/tree/master/input-output-processing/buffered-image) Class that gets the RGB values of an image and calculates the bin classes for each image.
+  * [Buffered Image:](https://github.com/Carla-de-Beer/Java-Projects/tree/master/input-output-processing/buffered-image) Class that gets the RGB values of an image and calculates the bin classes for each image.
   * [Image to Binary:](https://github.com/Carla-de-Beer/Java-Projects/tree/master/input-output-processing/image-to-binary) Class that converts an image into a binary file.
   * [JSON Converter:](https://github.com/Carla-de-Beer/Java-Projects/tree/master/input-output-processing/JSON-converter) Class that converts data in JSON format to a txt format.